Tag Archives: AT&T

 mmWave Spectrum: Practical Use or Strategic Necessity?

 During 2019 and 2020, Verizon, AT&T, and T-Mobile acquired 73% of the millimeter wave (mmWave) licenses offered in three FCC auctions.
 Their combined gross bids of $9 billion accounted for 88% of the total.
 Just a few years earlier, these incumbent operators had begun building their mmWave portfolios through acquisitions in the secondary market.
-That period marked the… Read More »
+That… Read More »

 The Cost of 5G